Kometa-Team/Kometa/docs/defaults/both/based.md

 2. Do not create a "Based on a Comic" collection
 3. Make the "Based on a True Story" collection appear in the collection list before the other collections in this file
 4. Pin the "Based on a Video Game" collection to the Recommended tab of the library
-5. Pin the "Based on a Video Game" collection to the homescreen of the server owner
+5. Pin the "Based on a Video Game" collection to the home screen of the server owner
-6. Pin the "Based on a Video Game" collection to the homescreen of other users of the server
+6. Pin the "Based on a Video Game" collection to the home screen of other users of the server